TheVaporTrail/Microbit_Fireflies/README.md

 * **Hello**: Dim blue when the board receives a "hello" message.
 * **Random**: Dim green when the board receives a "random" message.
-* **All On** Dim white when the board receives a "all on" message
+* **All On** Dim white when the board receives a "all on" message Note that different WS2812 LEDs use different channel (RGB vs GRB) sequences.
+This will result in different message colors (green will be red and vice versa).

+### fireflies_sync_neopixels_random.py
+`fireflies_sync_neopixels_random.py` selects a random color for each firefly and always blinks the firefly in that color until the next randomize call.

+### fireflies_sync_neopixels_converge.py
+`fireflies_sync_neopixels_converge.py` selects a random color for each firefly and selects a common random color.
+As the fireflies flash the color of each firefly converges on the common color.
+When fireflies are randomized again a new common random color is selected.
+Note that the common random color is not communicated to other boards.